 The History of Gertrudis Cattle: Distribution and Characteristics Santa Gert Cattle Breeds .

 Santa Gertrudis is a hybrid cattle breed officially registered as a pure breed by the U.S. Department of Agriculture in 1940.
 Gertrudis cattle are a crossbreed resulting from the mating of Shorthorn cows and Ongole bulls (Zebu cattle).
 These cattle, often referred to as Gertrudis or Gert cattle, are primarily raised for beef production.
-In this blog post, we will discuss the history, characteristics, and beef production of Santa Gertrudis cattle.
+In this article, we will discuss the history, characteristics, and beef production of Santa Gertrudis cattle.

-Gertrudis Cattle Breed Information
+Santa Gertrudis Cattle

 Scientific Classification